 Sometimes you just can’t decide what flavor of cake to make!
 That’s where this variety sheet cake comes into play.
-I use one sheet cake (9×13 inches) and one buttercream recipe to make 5 different flavors!!
+I use one 9-inch by 13-inch sheet cake and one batch of buttercream to make 5 different flavors!!

 A few months ago, I saw this viral video made by So Yummy and was obsessed!
 I loved the concept, and decided to test it out with some of my favorite flavors.